-In addition to Nerian's own stereo camera Karmin2, SceneScan also supports a variety of greyscale cameras from different vendors.
-SceneScan supports the USB3Vision protocol, making it compatible to all cameras that correctly adhere to this standard and have a greyscale sensor.
+In addition to Nerian's own stereo camera Karmin2, SceneScan and Scene-Scan Pro also support a variety of cameras from different vendors.
+SceneScan supports the USB3 Vision protocol, making it compatible to all cameras that correctly adhere to this standard.
 However, we recommend choosing a camera model for which compatibility has successfully been tested.
 Camera models with known compatibility are: